 Copyright © Nucleus Medical Media, Inc.

-Women with pre-eclampsia may have symptoms or they may feel fine, especially if the pre-eclampsia is mild.
+Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.

 Tests may include: